- Home

 When a sibling has cancer

 The siblings of children with cancer sometimes feel forgotten in the midst of a diagnosis.
-Parental attention is suddenly shifted, and daily routines, family roles and family responsibilities can change for a while.
+Parental

-For many children and teenagers, fitting in with their peers is very important.
-This means they may feel embarrassed or self-conscious about their family now being different to other families.
-Some may be reluctant to tell their friends and teachers about the situation at home.
+reluctant to tell their friends and teachers about the situation at home.
 If cancer changes how their brother or sister looks, they may feel embarrassed and shy away from being seen with their sibling.

-It’s not their fault
+- It’s not their fault.

-It is okay to have fun
+- It’s okay to have fun.

-They will always be looked after
+- They are loved and will always be looked after.

 More resources

-We would also like to thank the health professionals, consumers, organisations and editorial teams who have worked on previous editions of this title, and we are grateful to the parents and young people whose real-life stories have added to the richness and relevance of this book.
+We would also like to thank the health professionals, consumers, organisations and editorial teams who have worked on previous editions of this title, and we are grateful to the parents and young people whose real-life stories have added to the richness and relevance of this booklet.

 View the Cancer Council NSW editorial policy.